What is Submarine communications cable?

 Importance of submarine cables

-Currently 99% of the data traffic that is crossing oceans is carried by undersea cables.
+Currently 99 per cent of the data traffic that is crossing oceans is carried by undersea cables.
 The reliability of submarine cables is high, especially when (as noted above) multiple paths are available in the event of a cable break.
 Also, the total carrying capacity of submarine cables is in the terabits per second, while satellites typically offer only 1,000 megabits per second and display higher latency.
 However, a typical multi-terabit, transoceanic submarine cable system costs several hundred million dollars to construct.

 As a result of these cables' cost and usefulness, they are highly valued not only by the corporations building and operating them for profit, but also by national governments.
 For instance, the Australian government considers its submarine cable systems to be "vital to the national economy".